CornHusker89/mincraft-server-web-api/README.md

 ### Endpoints:
 `api` (GET) - Tests if the api is running.
 Returns 200 on sucess.

 `api/start` (POST) - Start the minecraft server.
-Returns 204 on sucess.
+Returns 200 on sucess.

+`api/enable_shutdown` (POST) - Enables shutting down the minecraft server when there is no players.
+Returns 200 on sucess.

 `api/command` (POST) - Executes minecraft command on the server.
-Returns data in 'command_output' key.
+Uses `command` json data for the command to execute.
+Returns data in the `command_output` key.
 Returns 200 on sucess.

 `api/log` (GET) - Returns the last lines from log.
-Use 'lines' json data to denote how many lines to return.
+Use `lines` json data to denote how many lines to return.
 Default 15.
 Returns data in 'log' key.
 Returns 200 on sucess.

 `api/errorlog` (GET) - Returns the last lines from error log.
-Use 'lines' json data to denote how many lines to return.
+Use `lines` json data to denote how many lines to return.
 Default 15.
 Returns data in 'log' key.
 Returns 200 on sucess.